Funding is available to provide all Queensland councils a free:

 - Impacts to public and private assets

-Each GA will review relevant council documents, interview key staff and survey council officers to provide the participating council with an in-depth understanding of their current governance practice standard.
-Each council recieves a confidential report of findings and recommendations.
+Each GA reviews relevant council documents, interviews key staff and surveys council officers to provide the participating council with an in-depth understanding of their current governance practice standards.
+Each council receives a confidential report of findings and recommendations.
 The LGAQ has engaged Climate Planning, a recognised leader in local government climate change governance, to undertake this work.

-Only publicly available information was considered in the baseline governance assessments, meaning some councils are possibly integrating climate change more effectively than the results suggest.
+Only publicly available information was considered in the baseline governance assessment, meaning some councils are possibly integrating climate change more effectively than the results suggest.

-The results of these governance assessments will be used to identify areas where more resources and tools may be required to support improvement.
+The GA results are used to identify areas where more resources and tools are required to support improvement.